This post may contain affiliate links.

 But if you want more facts, figures, names and places to plan a trip to Jaffna, you’ll find them below.

 A quick note on getting out of Jaffna.
-We caught the train again, all the way from Jaffna to Mirissa in the far south, via Columbo Fort, ( Mirissa is still our favourite beach spot in Sri Lanka), no changing, a direct route taking about 12 hours.
-This wasn’t the same air con train, but it was still a nice one and only got a little busy around Columbo.
+We caught the train again, all the way from Jaffna to Mirissa in the far south, via Colombo Fort, (Mirissa is still our favourite beach spot in Sri Lanka), no changing, a direct route taking about 12 hours.
+This wasn’t the same air con train, but it was still a nice one and only got a little busy around Colombo.
 So, presumably, you could catch this same train in the opposite direction, from any of the southern beaches to Jaffna.
 Note that this train does not pass through Kandy.

 Sri Lankan Railways Information and Getting to Jaffna